kkohbrok/mimi-metadata-minimalization/draft-kohbrok-mimi-metadata-minimalization.md

 See {{connections}} for more details on the connection key.

-The fact that the identity link key is unique per pseudonymous credential along with the fact that pseudonymous credentials are used in only once (i.e. in one room) allows managing the capability to de-pseudonymize a client on a per-room level.
+Pseudonyms are specific to each room and client since the identity link key is unique per pseudonymous credential and pseudonymous credentials are used in only once (i.e. in one room).

 # Identity link key management in rooms

-Except in the cases detailed in {{user-to-user-pseudonymity}}, all clients in a room MUST be able to decrypt the identity link ciphertext of all other clients in the room.
+All clients in a room MUST be able to decrypt the identity link ciphertext of all other clients in the room, except in the cases detailed in {{user-to-user-pseudonymity}}.

 TODO: The following scheme should be replaced by TreeWrap for FS and PCS.
 It's a simple placeholder for now.

-To achieve this, the hub holds encrypted copies of the identity link keys of all clients in the room and updates them as clients get added, removed and updated.
+The hub holds encrypted copies of the identity link keys of all clients in the room and updates them as clients get added, removed and updated.
 The identity link keys are encrypted with the room's identity link wrapper key.